pshrmn/understanding-rollup/nodes.md

 #### Behaviors

+* assignExpression - for each child, assign them the `UNKNOWN_ASSIGNMENT` expression
+* includeInBundle - if already fully included, return false.
+Otherwise, iterate over declarations to determine if any are new.
+If `included` is false or there are new nodes, set `included` to true and return true.
+Otherwise, return false.
 * render - This is pretty complex
   * Determine if we should separate the declarators.
 By default Rollup doesn't separate declarators, but it does for module level declarations (unless the are part of a for statement).
   * Keep an "empty" variable with the default value of true and c, which is an index in the code